 2. When President Reagan saw the scene where Doc Brown laughs in disbelief over Marty McFly informing him that Ronald Reagan “the actor” was president in 1985 he enjoyed it so much that he asked the projectionist to replay it.

 3. Huey Lewis, who provided “Power of Love” and “Back in Time” to the film’s soundtrack, is the judge in the battle of the bands scene who tells McFly that his music is “too darn loud.”

 4. John DeLorean sent a fan letter to writers Bob Gale and Robert Zemeckis thanking them for “keeping my dream alive” by using his car in the movies.

-5. Universal Studio’s head Sid Sheinberg didn’t like the title because he didn’t think anyone would watch a film with the word “future” in the title and wanted it changed to “Spaceman From Pluto.”
+5. Universal Studios head Sid Sheinberg didn’t like the film’s name because he didn’t think anyone would watch a film with the word “future” in the title, and wanted it changed to “Spaceman From Pluto.”